franciscoxavier04/pm-BIM/docs/user-guide/my-time-tracking/README.md

 In this view, time entries are grouped by day.
 Each day displays the total number of entries and their combined duration on the right side of the header line.

 - When the **Day** zoom is selected, the view is expanded by default.

 - When **Week** or **Month** zoom is selected, each day is collapsed by default but can be expanded to view details.

+  > [!TIP]
+  >
+  > If monthly level is chosen in the list view mode, time entries are aggregated by  week and not by day.
+This is especially useful to get an overview of your tracked hours for each week.

 Expanded days display time entries in a table format with the following columns: